-Market Strategist
+Chief Market Strategist

-As Market Strategist at Confluence, Patrick analyzes financial market trends, global economics, and geopolitical developments, including international security issues, in order to map their implications on investment strategy.
-Patrick also writes various reports that lay out the firm's geopolitical, economic, and market insights, which can be found in the Research & News section of the firm's website.
-He is a member of the investment committees for the firm's asset allocation, international equities, and fixed income strategies and participates in the management of those portfolios.
+As Chief Market Strategist at Confluence, Patrick Fearon-Hernandez leads the firm's macroeconomic team, which analyzes financial market trends, global economics, and geopolitical developments, including international security issues, in order to map their implications on investment strategy.
+Patrick also writes numerous reports that lay out the firm's geopolitical, economic, and market insights.
+He is a member of the investment committees responsible for the firm's Asset Allocation, Fixed Income, and International Equity strategies, as well as the Global Hard Assets strategy, which all rely on the macro team's top-down evaluations and analysis.